MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/connect-with-sign-in-security-update.md

 ---
-title: Connect with sign-in security update for Power Automate for desktop on Active Directory domain-joined machines
+title: Connect with sign-in security update on AD domain-joined machines
-description: Provides security updates for the connect with sign-in connections on Active Directory domain-joined machines in Microsoft Power Automate for desktop. ms.reviewer: padib，aartigoyle, johndund, quseleba ms.custom: sap:Desktop flows\Unattended flow runtime errors ms.date: 08/23/2024
+description: Provides security updates for the connect with sign-in connections on Active Directory domain-joined machines in Microsoft Power Automate for desktop. ms.reviewer: padib，aartigoyle, johndund, quseleba ms.custom: sap:Desktop flows\Unattended flow runtime errors ms.date: 09/04/2024
 ---
-# Power Automate for desktop security update for "connect with sign-in" connections on Active Directory domain-joined machines
+# Security update for "connect with sign-in" connections on AD domain-joined machines in Power Automate for desktop

 ## Summary

 A potential security vulnerability is identified in Power Automate for desktop versions 2.47 and earlier.

 > [!IMPORTANT]
-> The issue only affects machines that are joined to an Active Directory (AD) domain and not machines joined to Microsoft Entra ID.
-If an attacker can access a machine that isn't already registered to your Power Automate environment, they can register it to their own Power Automate environment and then run arbitrary attended desktop flows into your Windows session when it's already opened and unlocked.
+> The issue affects only machines that are joined to an Active Directory (AD) domain,  not those joined to Microsoft Entra ID.
+If an attacker can access a machine that isn't registered to your Power Automate environment, they can register it to their own Power Automate environment and then run arbitrary attended desktop flows into your Windows session when it's open and unlocked.
 >
-> If a machine is Microsoft Entra joined, or if isn't AD domain-joined, it isn't vulnerable.
+> If a machine is Microsoft Entra-joined or isn't AD domain-joined, it isn't vulnerable.

 ## Mitigation